Genetics and personalised medicine: where’s the revolution?

 Since then, the claims that we are in the middle of a genetic revolution have come at a steady pace, but the nature of alleged, near-future, healthcare transformation have evolved.
 First it was going to be gene therapy (it didn’t really pan out as planned).
 Then it was highly predictive disease genes (ditto).
-And now the revolution has taken the form of personalized medicine, also known as personalized genetics, personalized genomics or, in accordance with the latest semantic tweak, precision medicine.
+And now the revolution has taken the form of personalised medicine, also known as personalised genetics, personalised genomics or, in accordance with the latest semantic tweak, precision medicine.

 The theory behind this “revolutionary” idea is that genetic risk information will cause us all to exercise more and stop eating too much.
 We’ll quit smoking and drinking to excess.
 And we will discover what unique and special things we should do to stay healthy (answer: don’t smoke, exercise, eat a balanced diet, watch your weight, wear your seatbelt, sleep).
 This is an idea that is absolutely everywhere.
 It is, for example, part of the marketing strategy for virtually every direct-to-consumer genetic testing company.
 Get your genes tested, these companies promise, and you will feel the urge to start running with your dog.